brillout/release-me/README.md

+Script for publishing npm packages.

+Used for the npm packages of:
+- Vike
+- Telefunc
+- `brillout`

-Don't use this: this package is meant for private use only (with publicly readable code).
+Don't use this: this package isn't meant for others to use.
 That said, feel free to fork and maintain your own version.